MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 MicroUI Images Heap
 ^^^^^^^^^^^^^^^^^^^

 - Configure the images heap to be as small as possible.
 You can compute the optimal size empirically.
 It can also be calculated accurately by adding the size of every image that may be stored in the images heap at a given moment.
-One way of doing this is to inspect every occurrence of ``new BufferedImage()`` and ``ResourceImage.loadImage()``.
+One way of doing this is to inspect every occurrence of `BufferedImage() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html#BufferedImage-int-int->`_ allocations and `ResourceImage <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/ResourceImage.html>`_ usage of ``loadImage()`` methods.